michja/winman/README.md

 ## Support
-This is a personal productivity tool, provided as is but if you have any questions or suggetions I'd love to hear from you!
+This is a personal productivity tool, provided as is, but if you have any questions or suggetions I'd love to hear from you!